 If all good, the miner got all required privileges and your CPU supported you will saw line like below in miner log.

-msr register values for "ryzen" preset has been set successfully (16 ms)
+msr register values for "intel" preset has been set successfully (16 ms)

 XMRig revert initial MSR values on exit by default, anyway changes is not persistent, computer reboot always reset any changes.

 "rdmsr": false to disable reverting initial MSR values on exit.